Lincoln Arcade: Later years

 In the early 1950s the CBS network took over the theater, renaming it Studio 60.
-Between 1950 and 1956 shows produced there included the Ernie Kovacs Tuesday night show, the Perry Como Chesterfield Show, the Sammy Kaye Show, and some quiz shows (Strike it Rich, Winner Take All, Break the Bank).
-A news photo of December 1959 shows no obvious differences in the building from ten years before.
-It can be seen at right.
+Between 1950 and 1956 shows produced there included the Ernie Kovacs Tuesday night show, the Perry Como Chesterfield Show, the Sammy Kaye Show, and some quiz shows (Strike it Rich, Winner Take All, Break the Bank). shows no obvious differences in the building from ten years before.